 When can I start using an eSIM?

-It may be a while before the eSIM’s full potential is realized, but with the right phone and service you can now take advantage of such technology, especially when several manufacturers of handsets, such as Apple and Google, have embraced the eSIM, and many major carriers around the world now support eSIM service.
+It may be a while before the eSIM’s full potential is realized.
+However, with the right phone and service, you can now take advantage of such technology.
+Moreover, several manufacturers of handsets, such as Apple and Google, have embraced the eSIM.
+Also, many major carriers around the world now support eSIM services.

 Is it a Dream Coming True Sooner or Later?

-by 2025, eSIM-based phone shipments are expected to reach nearly two billion units, up from 364 million in 2018.
+by 2025, eSIM-based phone shipments will reach nearly two billion units, up from 364 million in 2018.

-So, it is not a dream but rather a real smart technology to be undertaken.
+After all, it is not a dream but rather a really smart technology to be undertaken.

 Where Are eSIMs Available?

 Growing from 10 countries enabling local eSIMs to over 40 countries is a radical change confirming the wide recognition of the eSIM technology.
 Nevertheless, the part that backs you from getting more excited has to do with the limited number of providers around the world supporting eSIM.
-In the US, for instance, Truphone and T-Mobile USA support it, but the list of US carriers is missing a big one: Sprint.
+For instance, in the US, Truphone and T-Mobile USA support it.
+However, the list of US carriers is missing a big one: Sprint.

 The increase in eSIM-enabled devices is gaining more networks to jump on board.
 This is a slow process, though.
 Since eSIM is directing its users into an easier world of connection, carriers are fluctuating to adopt this innovation because of the risk of losing customers and having to break into price wars over the best deals in a bid for market share.

 What does the future of embedded SIM look like?